-Free explanations for LSAT preptests.
+Free explanations for LSAT preptests, by LSATHacks.
 These explanations cover logic games, logical reasoning and reading comprehension.
 There are explanations for both the right answers and wrong answers.

 You can also get pdf versions of the LSAT explanations.

 I haven’t written them yet.
 39-61 is 23 sets of explanations.
 Each set is about 30,000 words, so the gap is 700,000 words.